deepjavalibrary/djl-serving/tests/integration/llm/README.md

 # Add test models (DJL internal)

-For DeepSpeed container testing, we will download model from DJL's S3 bucket.
+For LLM container testing, we will download model from DJL's S3 bucket.
 To check in new models, follow the steps below:

 ```python